scbunn/mdbload/README.rst

 MongoDB Load Test
 #################

-mdload is a MongoDB Load Testing tool.  mdload will generate a combination of read and write load to a specified MongoDB cluster.
+mdbload is a load testing tool for mongodb designed to simulate realistic traffic patterns.